Late-afternoon shot through a glass conference-room wall of a small benefits-committee meeting around an oval table, warm slanting daylight.

 Aggregate reporting only:

-• Number of activations
+• Number of launches

-• Time to first artifact
+• Time to initial Record Vault delivery

 • Continuation rate after funded period